-Does Corporate Exposure to Weather Affect Bond Yield Spread?
+Corporate Exposure to Weather and Bond Yield Spread

 JEL Classification: G12, G14, Q54